Why Mexico started requiring visas from Brazilians

 Melissa created an Instagram profile called @mexico.umpesadelo to compile reports of problems faced by Brazilian travelers, including when arriving in Mexico.
 She also published successful attempts with the “time window” system to get the electronic visa.

 Other complaints from travelers submitted to the profile created by Melissa refer to conflicting information given by different diplomatic representations of Mexico.
-She says she gets 200 to 300 messages a day
+She says she receives 200 to 300 messages a day.

 Melissa managed to travel to Mexico in July to do a specialization.
 She states that she intends to return to the country for a nail design competition and is worried about facing a new journey to obtain the visa.